Rent safe and private dog parks hosted by locals

 Why teach your dog to shake?

 What’s more?
-Shake tends to be a very simple trick to learn and doesn’t require advanced skills for either dog or handler — your pup doesn’t need to have particularly great balance or a long training history to figure it out.
-It’s a perfect introduction to the world of trick training.
+Shake tends to be a very simple trick to learn.
+It doesn’t require advanced skills for either dog or handler.
+That means your pup doesn’t need to have a long training history to figure it out!
+They can also get by without expert balance or other physical capabilities that advanced tricks might require.

-Trick training overall has many benefits:
+Trick training has many benefits:

 • Trick training can be a great enrichment activity.
 Your dog needs mental stimulation along with physical exercise!
 You can learn more about canine enrichment in our comprehensive guide here.